anthrax3/android-imgur-skinning-demo/README.md

 ![Alt demo](itch.gif)

-Created by [Mike Hayes](murkey) for CodePath presentation July 2014.
+Created by [Mike Hays](murkey) for CodePath presentation July 2014.
 Excellent reference code for advanced use of a ViewPager with embedded lists, remote image loading and using drawables and styles!

 **Note:** This project was developed using Android Studio.